Do it for you, but never alone.

 When you enroll at DSC, we'll help you create a personalized academic plan that's perfect for you.
 Our dedicated faculty staff will provide support and guidance throughout your journey, and along the way, you will also find opportunities to broaden your horizons with art and cultural exhibits, guest speakers and extracurricular actives and organizations that round out your college life.

-Select the type of student you are to learn more about how to become a student at Daytona State.
+Select the type of student you are for the steps to become a student at Daytona State College.

 First Time in College